 Attachment relationships in families are fundamental to enabling children's learning and sense of safety.
-Attachment needs which are not met in families because of trauma - loss, neglect and abuse - profoundly affect children's sense of safety and development.
 Schools cannot replace families but secure, trusting relationships address the needs of all children and can do much to support the most vulnerable.
+Similarly, families, carers and practitioners in other services need to recognise the important contribution which schools can make in providing safe spaces and trusted adults to support children who feel insecure and anxious.

 The signatories recognise the particular need to support school leaders in implementing their proposals.
-The recommendations are for better support for a core understanding of attachment and trauma to enable school leaders and the whole workforce to create a culture that supports vulnerable children to build trusting relationships, resilience and enables all children to achieve their potential.
+The recommendations are for better support for a core understanding of attachment and trauma to enable school leaders, parents/carers and the whole children's workforce to create a culture that supports vulnerable children to build trusting relationships, resilience and enables all children 'to get a great education and the right support, in the right place, and at the right time' (DfE White Paper).